-Retail: “Amazon to buy Whole Foods Market in deal valued at $13.7 billion” [WaPo]. “”Whole Foods Market has been satisfying, delighting and nourishing customers for nearly four decades – they’re doing an amazing job and we want that to continue,” .)”
+Retail: “Amazon to buy Whole Foods Market in deal valued at $13.7 billion” [WaPo]. “”Whole Foods Market has been satisfying, delighting and nourishing customers for nearly four decades – they’re doing an amazing job and we want that to continue,” said Jeffrey P. Bezos, founder and CEO of Amazon.com.
+(Bezos owns The Washington Post.)”
 So is there a reason we can’t get a qualifier like “The Central Intelligence agency has been satisfying, delighting, and nourishing American customers since 1947” under every single WaPo story where access journalists quote anonymous intelligence officials as their sources, given that Amazon, of which Jeffrey P. Bezos is the founder and CEO, has a $700 million contract to deliver cloud services to those famous 17 intelligence agencies through the CIA?

 Retail: “How Amazon Buyout of Whole Foods Challenges Wal-Mart” [247 Wall Street].
 “Whole Foods Market Inc. shares were halted in early trading Friday after some earth-shattering news hit the market.
 Amazon.com Inc. is making an incredibly ambitious purchase and buying out the organic grocer.
 While this is shocking, it is no doubt Amazon’s brick-and-mortar challenge against the likes of Wal-Mart Stores Inc. and Kroger Co….
 On Thursday, Kroger reported its most recent quarterly results, which met expectations but guidance prompted an industrywide sell-off.
 The future of the industry already has been called in to question, namely if there are too many stores out there or if trends with millennials are leading away from buying groceries in stores.
 Amazon seems to be solving both these problems by helping to consolidate the industry, and with its current model it could potentially ship groceries or even integrate with its Prime service.
 Either way, this is a huge shock to Wal-Mart, Kroger and other grocers in the space.”
 I dunno.
 I don’t see how Whole Paycheck challenges Wal-Mart.
 Makes me wonder if the real point is Whole Foods real estate, as opposed to their brand?